Bruschetta al Pomodoro with Garden Tomatoes (20 Minutes)

 Did you try this recipe?
 I’d love to see it!
 Tag @alliehagerty on Instagram and leave a ⭐️⭐️⭐️⭐️⭐️ review below!

-Bruschetta al Pomodoro (Italian Crostini with Tomatoes)
+Bruschetta al Pomodoro with Garden Tomatoes (20 Minutes)

 Equipment